High Point Panthers men's basketball: Postseason

+NCAA Division I

-The Panthers have yet to make an appearance in the NCAA Division I tournament.
+The Panthers have appeared in the NCAA Division I tournament one time.
+Their record is 0–1.

 NCAA Division II tournament results

 The Panthers have appeared in the NCAA Division II tournament two times.
 Their combined record is 2–2.

 NIT results

 The Panthers have appeared in the National Invitation Tournament (NIT) two times.
 Their record is 0–2.

 CIT results

 The Panthers have appeared in the CollegeInsider.com Postseason Tournament (CIT) two times.
 Their record is 1–2.

 NAIA tournament results

 The Panthers have appeared in the NAIA tournament seven times.
 Their combined record is 7–7.